dadorner-msft/activationws/README.md

 ![activation-process](https://github.com/dadorner-msft/ActivationWs/blob/master/doc/images/activation-process.png)

-1. The PowerShell script 'Activate-Product.ps1' is deployed to the clients (e.g. using ConfigMgr or another solution of your choice)
+1. Deploy the PowerShell script 'Activate-Product.ps1' to your ESU eligible devices (e.g. using ConfigMgr or another solution of your choice)
 2. The script installs the MAK key, queries the Installation ID and Product ID and sends a SOAP request to the ActivationWs web service (e.g. over port 80/443)
-*the ActivationWs web service is installed on a host on your internal network and requires internet connectivity (direct or via proxy) Windows 7 clients do not need to be connected to the internet
+*the ActivationWs web service is installed on a host on your internal network and requires internet connectivity (direct or via proxy)
 3. Installation- and Product IDs are sent to the Microsoft BatchActivation Service
 4. Confirmation ID is returned to the ActivationWs web service, which will then return the Confirmation ID to the client
 5. The script deposits the Confirmation ID and finishes up the activation